Tour de France 2022 start times for each stage, route map and how to watch on TV

 Those with subscriptions to Eurosport (through discovery+ Sport and Entertainment pass) or GCN+ are in luck, both will broadcast every day, as will be ITV4 and Welsh terrestrial channel S4C.
 In Wales S4C is available on Sky 104, Freeview 4, Virgin TV 166 and Freesat 104, while in England, Scotland and Northern Ireland it can be found on Sky 134, Freesat 120 and Virgin TV 166 and also on iPlayer.
 Live shows and highlights programmes will be shown at different times each day.
 Alternatively, if you are stuck at work or do not subscribe to Eurosport if you have a sports package with the likes of Sky and BT or GCN+ – or cannot access S4C – then you can follow the action, as it unfolds, right here with Telegraph Sport.
 Almost every stage will be live blogged by our team – details to follow – while selected race details and standings in the main classifications will also be published.

-Follow Telegraph Sport's live coverage from 12.45pm (BST) Yves Lampaert leads Tour de France after stage one win 'I rode like my wife': Thomas berates himself after gaffes Starting list of teams and riders at the Tour de France Daily stage profiles, timings and how to follow on TV
+Sergio Garcia's graduation to pariah-in-chief on the DP World Tour is complete after an astonishing outburst in the locker room in the wake of being fined and banned from the Scottish Open for appearing on the Saudi rebel circuit.

-SAN FRANCISCO (AP) The Golden State Warriors wanted to keep their roster together to make a run at a repeat.
-As the NBA's free agency period began, Golden State retained center Kevon Looney when he agreed to a $25.5 million, three-year contract, but lost several other key faces.
-The reigning champions lost guard Gary Payton II to the Portland Trail Blazers on a $28 million, three-year contract and saw Otto Porter Jr. depart to the Toronto Raptors.
+Fabio Jakobsen sprints to victory on Tour de France debut Wout van Aert leads general and points classification Starting list of teams and riders at the Tour de France Daily stage profiles, timings and how to follow on TV